ValterAndrei/start_project_vue/README.md

-### Starting a new Vue project using docker-compose
+### Starting a new Vue project using docker and docker-compose

 1. Create files
 ```